discourse/discourse/docs/INSTALL-digital-ocean.md

 - Be sure you remove the comment character and space `# ` from the beginning of these mail configuration lines!

 - Don't forget to set the [SPF and DKIM records](http://help.mandrill.com/entries/21751322-What-are-SPF-and-DKIM-and-do-I-need-to-set-them-up-) up for your domain name.
 In Mandrill, that's under Sending Domains, View DKIM/SPF setup instructions.

-- The name of your droplet is your reverse PTR record; rename your droplet to `discourse.example.com` so the PTR record correctly reflects your domain name.
+Also, the name of your droplet is your reverse PTR record; rename your droplet to match your domain name `discourse.example.com`.

 # Bootstrap Discourse